mrocklin/blog/_posts/work/2015-05-19-State-of-Dask.md

 Introduction
 ------------

-Dask began five months ago.
-It started as a parallel on-disk array but has since broadened out.
+Dask started five months ago as a parallel on-disk array; it has since broadened out.
 I've enjoyed [writing about its development](http://matthewrocklin.com/blog/tags.html#dask-ref) tremendously.
 With the [recent 0.5.0 release]() **TODO link** I decided to take a moment to give an overview of dask's various pieces, their state, and current development.